 What happens after I apply for SNAP in South Carolina?

 It can take up to 30 days for DSS to process your SNAP application (within 7 days if you’re requesting expedited benefits).
 You can check the status of your SNAP application by calling 1-800-616-1309.
-If you have your case number, be sure it is available when you call.
+If you have your case number, be sure to have it when you call.
 Your case number can be found on the top right-hand corner of every notice.
 If you’re approved, benefits are based on the date your application is received.

 What can I expect during my SNAP interview?